FIFA-Corp/fitnest/README.md

 ## Deployment

-This project is deployed on Netlify, you can check the website on the about section or [clik here](https://fifa-fitnest.netlify.app).
+This project is deployed on Netlify, you can check the website on the about section or [click here](https://fifa-fitnest.netlify.app).

 ## REST API Endpoints